Playground

 Encoding

-Each candidate solution is a row of 10 bits, one per item.
+Each candidate solution is a row of 15 bits, one per item.
 A 1 means the item goes in the bag and a 0 means it stays out.
-There are 210 = 1024 possible combinations, but the algorithm finds a good one without checking all of them.
+There are 215 = 32768 possible combinations.
+The algorithm maintains a population of 20 such solutions at once — each generation scores all 20, discards the weak ones, and breeds 20 new candidates from the survivors.

 Fitness